-In Citizenship we strive to educate students to have a grasp of the political, legal and economic functions of the society.
-It has the power to motivate and educate young people into becoming thoughtful, active citizens who engage with, and participate in, public life.
+Citizenship education allows students to develop knowledge and understanding of the politics, legal and economic issues and its impact on modern society.
+It has the power to motivate and educate young people into becoming thoughtful, active citizens who engage with, and participate in public life.